EDITORS NOTE 1/3/2019

 Connect to Exchange Online Using Remote PowerShell (see https://aka.ms/exopowershell)

 Run the Set-IRMConfiguration cmdlet with the DecryptAttachmentForEncryptOnly parameter as follows:

 For example, to allow download of attachments without protection for Encrypt-only:

 If you decide that you want to revert the setting and keep attachments protected even after download:

-This was a key ask from customers that require non-Office 365 recipients to download and open the Office attachment in the Office client.
-We hope this additional control can provide more flexibility in collaborating on protected content for non-Office 365 users.
+This was a key ask from organizations that had a broad set of scenarios which requires email recipients to "own" the attachment by unrestricting permissions on the attachment.
+We hope this additional control can provide more flexibility in collaborating on protected content for all users.
 Your feedback matters- leave us a comment below or go to uservoice and submit your feedback/vote!

 For additional resources on Office 365 Message Encryption - you can find them below: